-The notification of the reorganization as described in article R-1 forms the basis of the consultations in the local CA consultations.
-The employer must explain this notification of the reorganization.
+- 1. The notification of the reorganization as described in article R-1 forms the basis of the consultations in the local CA consultations.
+The employer must explain this notification of the reorganization. - 2.
 Employees' organizations will be given the opportunity to express their views about the intended reorganization.
-In so far as these views relate to the nature of and grounds for the reorganization, the employer will take these views into consideration in the consultations to be held with the PMR.
+In so far as these views relate to the nature of and grounds for the reorganization, the employer will take these views into consideration in the consultations to be held with the PMR. - 3.
 The local CA consultations will focus on creating a redundancy plan to accompany the social consequences of the reorganization.
 The intended measures for dealing with the expected consequences for the employees involved, as included in the plan submitted with the notification, form the basis for these consultations.
-In this context, 'social consequences' are understood to mean changes in the employee and changes in his legal position.
+In this context, 'social consequences' are understood to mean changes in the employment terms and conditions, the nature and content of the position and the place of work of the employee and changes in his legal position.